gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 1. Configure `updates.yaml` with the current proxy address and set `enabled` to true.
 2. Query the `/v1/webapi/ping` endpoint.
 3. If the current updater-managed version of Teleport is the latest, and teleport package is not installed, quit.
-4. If the current updater-managed version of Teleport is the latest, but the teleport package is installed, jump to (12).
+4. If the current updater-managed version of Teleport is the latest, but the teleport package is installed, jump to (14).
+5. Ensure there is enough free disk space to upgrade Teleport.
-5. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
+6. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
-6. Download and verify the checksum.
+7. Download and verify the checksum (tarball URL suffixed with `.sha256`).
-7. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
+8. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
-8. Replace any existing binaries or symlinks with symlinks to the current version.
+9. Replace any existing binaries or symlinks with symlinks to the current version.
-9. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`
+10. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`
-10. Restart the agent if the systemd service is already enabled.
+11. Restart the agent if the systemd service is already enabled.
-11. Set `active_version` in `updates.yaml` if successful or not enabled.
+12. Set `active_version` in `updates.yaml` if successful or not enabled.
-12. Replace the symlinks/binaries and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
+13. Replace the symlinks/binaries and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
-13. Remove any `teleport` package if installed.
+14. Remove any `teleport` package if installed.
-14. Verify the symlinks to the active version still exists.
+15. Verify the symlinks to the active version still exists.
-15. Remove all stored versions of the agent except the current version.
+16. Remove all stored versions of the agent except the current version.

 The `disable` subcommand will:
 1. Configure `updates.yaml` to set `enabled` to false.